jedcooper/crtpi-cooper/README.md

 * A table with [integer resolutions on GDrive](https://drive.google.com/file/d/1wc5FvLKt9k28rUe_xmP3LpY2dp2Rj6U_/view?usp=sharing)
 * A progress table with i.a. [resolution and screenmodes of the single emulators](https://drive.google.com/file/d/1_A3qRbZtnA_Oo7WOpYVyV19F5R-oyv1x/view?usp=sharing) for this project on GDrive
+* My default resolution for Emulationstation etc. is 1280x960 @60Hz (also see config.txt)
+* I don't use Shaders (esp. snap-shaders) anymore

 Hardware setup: